 Archive one or more Cards

-Click the Options icon appearing on hovering over on the card.
+Click the Options icon appearing on hovering over the card.
 Click the Archive Card icon and the card will no longer be available on the board.
 However, you can view it from the List View of the Card Type as Archived/Closed.
-The current Owner of the card is retained even after Card Archival.
-This will help you keep track as to who was the last User to work on the archived card.
+The Current Owner of the card is retained even after Card Archival.
+This will help you keep track of who was the last User to work on the archived card.